skupperproject/refdog/input/resources/site.md

 A site is a place on the network where application workloads are running.
 Sites are joined by [links](link.html).

+The Site resource is the basis for site configuration.
+It is the parent of all Skupper resources in its namespace.
 There can be only one active Site resource per namespace.

-On Kubernetes, a Site input resource results in the following output
-resources:

-  - A Deployment and ConfigMap for the router
-  - A ServiceAccount, Role, and RoleBinding (if `serviceAccount` is not set)
-  - A Secret containing a signing CA for site linking (if `defaultIssuer` is not set)

 ~~~ yaml
 apiVersion: skupper.io/v2alpha1